- applying information

-Bottom LineKids will be tickled and empowered by adding their own interests to an otherwise boring lesson; this site can take the grief out of grammar for both students and teachers.
+Bottom LineKids will be empowered adding their own interests to an otherwise boring lesson, which can take the grief out of grammar for students and teachers.

 Common Sense Reviewer

-While NoRedInk is still essentially drill practice with a worksheet-like feel, students do need to type their answers into the site, which helps them cement their knowledge (as opposed to multiple-choice).
+While NoRedInk is still essentially drill practice with a worksheet-like feel, students do need to type or manipulate their answers into the site, which helps them cement their knowledge (as opposed to multiple choice).

 NoRedInk provides a tour of its features through a series of pop-up windows on each screen that explain how to use the site.
 However, there's no official "help" button, only a link to submit a support ticket to the site.

 It's hard to make grammar and punctuation stick.
 For teachers, it's also time-consuming and sometimes grueling to grade students' grammar assignments.
 NoRedInk allows teachers to provide students extra practice with commas, capitalization, and run-on sentences, while also being able to track whether students have completed assignments and whether they have mastered the topic.
-You could assign students practice for homework, and either assign practice to the whole class or specify certain assignments only for specific students.
-NoRedInk is not a replacement for grammar instruction, but could be helpful in conjunction with writing assignments or classroom grammar instruction.Read More Read Less
+You could assign students practice for homework, and either assign practice to the whole class or certain assignments only for specific students.
+NoRedInk is not a replacement for grammar instruction, but could be helpful in conjunction with writing assignments or classroom grammar instruction, as well as ACT/SAT preparation.

 Once they start an assignment, NoRedInk will ask students to identify their interests or input the names of friends or pets so the website can incorporate that info into activities.
 For example, if a student tells the site she loves Justin Bieber, his name and antics may appear in the text she's asked to review.
-Assignments and quizzes are fill-in-the-blank sentences or involve dragging and dropping punctuation; the site's creators feel that multiple choice questions aren't active enough.
-There's also a blog featuring grammar bloopers (like a used-car dealership advertising that they "bye used cars") that kids are encouraged to submit to by finding grammar mistakes in their own world.Read More Read Less
+Assignments and quizzes are fill-in-the-blank sentences or involve dragging and dropping punctuation, capitalization correction, and finding specific grammatical concepts.
+There's also a blog featuring grammar bloopers (like a used-car dealership advertising that they "bye used cars") that kids are encouraged to submit to when they find grammar mistakes in their own world.Read more Read less

 On the teacher side, NoRedInk is an easy way to track student progress and assign students practice in problem areas.
-Once a student takes a quiz or completes an assignment, their score shows up in a gradebook-like display, with each box color-coded to indicate the student's mastery of each topic.Read More Read Less
+Teachers can easily assign diagnostic quizzes and choose topics quickly.
+Once a student takes a quiz or completes an assignment, their score shows up in a gradebook-like display, with each box color-coded to indicate the student's mastery of each topic.Read more Read less

 See how teachers are using NoRedInk